OfficeDev/office-js-docs-pr/docs/overview/learning-path-beginner.md

 ## Step 0: Prerequisites

 - Office Add-ins are essentially web applications embedded in Office.
 So, you should first have a basic understanding of web applications and how they are hosted on the web.
-There is an enormous amount of information about this on the Internet, in books, and in online courses.
+There's an enormous amount of information about this on the Internet, in books, and in online courses.
 A good way to start if you have no prior knowledge of web applications at all is to search for "What is a web app?" on Bing.
-- The primary programming language you will use in creating Office Add-ins is JavaScript or TypeScript.
+- The primary programming language you'll use in creating Office Add-ins is JavaScript or TypeScript.
 You can think of TypeScript as a strongly-typed version of JavaScript.
-If you are not familiar with either of these languages, but you have experience with VBA, VB.Net, C#, you will probably find TypeScript easier to learn.
-Again, there is a wealth of information about these languages on the Internet, in books, and in online courses.
+If you are not familiar with either of these languages, but you have experience with VBA, VB.Net, C#, you'll probably find TypeScript easier to learn.
+Again, there's a wealth of information about these languages on the Internet, in books, and in online courses.

 ## Step 1: Begin with fundamentals

 We know you're eager to start coding, but there are some things about Office Add-ins that you should read before you open your IDE or code editor.

-- [Office Add-ins Platform Overview](office-add-ins.md): Find out what Office Web Add-ins are and how they differ from older ways of extending Office, such as VSTO add-ins.
+- [Office Add-ins platform overview](office-add-ins.md): Find out what Office Web Add-ins are and how they differ from older ways of extending Office, such as VSTO add-ins.
 - [Develop Office Add-ins](../develop/develop-overview.md): Get an overview of Office Add-in development and lifecycle including tooling, creating an add-in UI, and using the JavaScript APIs to interact with the Office document.
 - ["Hello world" samples](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/hello-world): Learn how to build the simplest Office Add-in with only a manifest, HTML web page, and a logo.
 These samples will help you understand the fundamental parts of an Office Add-in.

 There are a lot of links in those articles, but if you're a beginner with Office Add-ins, we recommend that you come back here when you've read them and continue with the next section.

+## Step 2: Explore and try out existing samples

+You've got the big picture now, so dive in by installing our [Script Lab add-in](explore-with-script-lab.md) to try out code samples in the various Office applications.
+The samples available in Script Lab show how to use many of the Office JavaScript APIs.

-## Step 2: Install tools and create your first add-in
+## Step 3: Install tools and create your first add-in

-You've got the big picture now, so dive in with one of our quick starts.
-For purposes of learning the platform, we recommend the Excel quick start.
-There is a version that is based on Visual Studio and a version that is based in Node.js and Visual Studio Code.
+Next, create an add-in using one of our quick starts.
+For the purpose of learning the platform, we recommend the Excel quick start.
+There's a version based on Visual Studio and another based in Node.js and Visual Studio Code.

 - [Visual Studio](../quickstarts/excel-quickstart-jquery.md?tabs=visualstudio)
 - [Node.js and Visual Studio Code](../quickstarts/excel-quickstart-jquery.md?tabs=yeomangenerator)

-## Step 3: Code
+## Step 4: Code

 You can't learn to drive by reading the owner's manual, so start coding with this [Excel tutorial](../tutorials/excel-tutorial.md).
 You'll be using the Office JavaScript library and some XML in the add-in's manifest.
 There's no need to memorize anything, because you'll be getting more background about both in a later steps.

-## Step 4: Understand the JavaScript library
+## Step 5: Understand the JavaScript library

-First, get the big picture of the Office JavaScript library with this tutorial from Microsoft Learn training: [Understand the Office JavaScript APIs](/training/modules/understand-office-javascript-apis/index).
+For an overview of the Office JavaScript library, see this tutorial from Microsoft Learn training: [Understand the Office JavaScript APIs](/training/modules/understand-office-javascript-apis/index).

-Then explore the Office JavaScript APIs with our [Script Lab tool](explore-with-script-lab.md) -- a sandbox for running and exploring the APIs.
+Then return to Script Lab and use it like a playground: make your own code changes to the local copy of any samples you try and see how the results are affected.

-## Step 5: Understand the manifest
+## Step 6: Understand the manifest

 Get an understanding of the purposes of the add-in manifest and an introduction to its XML markup or JSON in [Office Add-ins manifest](../develop/add-in-manifests.md).

 ## Next Steps

 Congratulations on finishing the beginner's learning path for Office Add-ins!
-Here are some suggestions for further exploration of our documentation:
+The following are some suggestions for further exploration of our documentation.

 - Tutorials or quick starts for other Office applications: